ihmeuw/vivarium/docs/source/glossary.rst

 .. glossary::

     Attribute
-        A variable associated with each :term:`simulant <Simulant>`.
+        A specific type of :term:`value <Value>` that is associated with each :term:`simulant <Simulant>`.
 For example, each simulant may have an attribute to describe their age or position.
+These are computed by :term:`attribute pipelines <Attribute Pipeline>` and stored in the :term:`population state table <Population State Table>`.

     Attribute Pipeline
-        A special type of :term:`pipeline <Pipeline>` whose callable must accept a :term:`simulant <Simulant>` index and return tabular data of :term:`attributes <Attribute>` for those simulants.
+        A specific type of :term:`pipeline <Pipeline>` whose callable must accept a :term:`simulant <Simulant>` index and return tabular data of :term:`attributes <Attribute>` for those simulants.